GoogleCloudPlatform/google-cloud-ops-agents-ansible/README.md

 --------------

-The monitoring agent can be configured by supplying a path to a custom configuration file using the variable `monitoring_config_file_local`.
+The monitoring agent can be configured by supplying a path to a custom configuration file using the variable `monitoring_main_config_file`.
+On the target VMs, this custom configuration file will be deployed to the location at `/etc/stackdriver/collectd.conf`.

 For more information please see [Configuring the Cloud Monitoring agent](https://cloud.google.com/monitoring/agent/configuration).

-By default, no plugins are enabled, in which case the agent will only monitor certain system resources.
-Third party application monitoring can be configured by supplying a path to a directory containing plugin configuration files using the variable `monitoring_plugin_dir_local`.
+By default, the agent only monitors system resources like cpu, memory, disk etc.
+Third party application monitoring can be configured by supplying a path to a directory containing plugin configuration files using the variable `monitoring_additional_config_dir`.
+On the target VMs, all `.conf` files under this directory will be deployed to the location at `/etc/stackdriver/collectd.d`.
+The root level config file at `/etc/stackdriver/collectd.conf` should have a line that includes this directory.

 For more information please see [Monitoring third-party applications](https://cloud.google.com/monitoring/agent/plugins).